vdurante/asp.net_n-layered_web_applications/README.md

 I must make it clear that apart from the practical examples (Part II and onward), I didn't generate all the content of this book.
 I call it a book due to its size, but I see it as fragments of important and spread concepts that I stumbled upon during my research and studies.
 Everything is available for free on the internet.
 You can read more about these resources at "Extra Resources" sections throughout Part I.

+The examples were entirely written by me using ASP.NET Boilerplate, sometimes inspired by famous books and resources of MVC development, but working with frameworks other than ASP.NET Boilerplate.
+These resources are also available for free on the internet and will be presented throughout the book, for the sake of comparison.

 ## Part I. Building The Theoretical Foundation

 Part one describes the theory behind robust programming, software architecture, software engineering, design patterns, general conventions, C# language, the ASP.NET MVC framework and the ASP.NET Boilerplate framework.